-particularly different as far as trade union membership is concerned.
-But once we compare new strikers with nonstrikers, it becomes clear that trade union membership is an important factor for the recruitment of new strikers.
-In that sense, hypothesis 2 is confirmed for new strikers.
-These results also impressively confirm hypothesis 6 on the greater reliance of new strikers on established workplace recruitment pathways.
+Turning to organizational ties, we find that membership of trade unions and being in full-time employment are important predictors of new strike activity.
+For demonstrators, also full-time employment is a predictor.
+The co-efficient for trade union membership is positive but not statistically significant.
+Again, these results require us to revise the conclusions drawn on the basis of Table 1: new and veteran strikers are indeed not particularly different as far as trade union membership is concerned.
+But once we compare new strikers with non-strikers, it becomes clear that trade union membership is an important factor for the recruitment of new strikers.
+In that sense, Hypothesis H2 is confirmed for new strikers, and these results also impressively confirm Hypothesis H6 on the greater reliance of new strikers on established work-placed recruitment pathways.

-As far as relative deprivation is concerned, the results of the multinomial regressions confirm the earlier analysis.
-Perceived economic deprivations are not independent predictors of either new strikers or new demonstrators, and thus hypothesis 3 is falsified.
-However, the perception of economic development in the coming twelve months has a statistically significant effect on veteran strike activities.
+As far as relative deprivation is concerned, the results of the multinomial regressions confirm that picture of the earlier analysis.
+Perceived economic deprivations are not independent predictors of either new strikers or new demonstrators, and thus Hypothesis H3 is falsified.
+However, the perception of the economic development in the coming 12 month has a statistically significant effect on veteran strike activities.

 The analysis of the influence of biographical availability produced some exciting results in the direct comparison between new and veteran protesters.
 Do they hold up once non-protesters are brought into the picture?
-As far as age is concerned, all coefficients associated with all forms of protest action, whether past or present, are negative, indicating that younger people are more likely to be involved.
+As far as age is concerned, all co-efficients associated with all forms of protest action, whether past or present, are negative, indicating that younger people are more likely to be involved.
 However, for new protesters, the effect is only statistically significant for new strikers.
 All variables in this category have no significant effect on the recruitment of new demonstrators but are important predictors of new strike activity.
-New strikers are younger, more likely to be female, and have a higher level of formal education compared with nonstrikers.
-Thus, hypotheses 4 is confirmed for strikers, except that the effect of the gender variables is in the opposite direction.
+New strikers are younger, more likely to be female and have a higher level of formal education compared with non-strikers.
+Thus, Hypotheses H4 is confirmed for strikers except that the direction of the gender variables has the opposite orientation.

-Finally, what about the rational-choice model of protest behavior based on the perception of costs and benefits?
-The perceptions of a high effectiveness and the low cost of taking part are statistically significant predictors of both veteran and new participation.
+Finally, what about the rational choice model of protest behaviour based on the perception of costs and benefits?
+The perception of a high effectiveness and the low cost of taking part is a statistically significant predictor of all forms of participation, old and new.
 Consistent with the result of the direct comparison between new and veteran demonstrators, the effectiveness of demonstrations is a more important predictor for veteran rather than novice demonstrators.
 Rational choice considerations are thus an important factor in the recruitment of new demonstrators.
-Overall, hypothesis 5 is thus confirmed.
+Overall, Hypothesis H5 is thus confirmed.